Emulating satellite drag from large simulation experiments: Simulating and emulating satellite drag

 A simple first choice is the so-called {\em isotropic Gaussian}: $K_\theta(x, x') = \exp\{-\sum_{k=1}^d (x_k - x'_k)^2/\theta\}$, where correlation decays exponentially fast in the squared distance between $x_k$ and $x_k'$ at rate $\theta$, called the characteristic {\em lengthscale}.
 A more common generalization is a so-called {\em anisotropic} or {\em separable} Gaussian which uses a separate lengthscale for each input coordinate: $K_\theta(x, x') = \exp\{-\sum_{k=1}^d (x_k - x'_k)^2/\theta_k\}$, with vectorized $\theta=(\theta_1,...,\theta_k)$.
 With these choices the sample paths are very smooth (infinitely differentiable) and the resulting predictor is an interpolator, which is appropriate for many deterministic computer experiments.
-For smoothing and numerical stability, a {\em nugget} can be added to $K_{\theta, \eta}(x, x') = K_\theta(x, x') + \eta \mathbb{I}_{\{x=x'\}}$.\footnote{Throughout we fix $\eta$ to a small value as appropriate for our empirical examples---detailed later.
-All discussion of inference for unknown parameters, either here or in Section \ref{sec:laGP} and Section \ref{sec:mrlaGP}, applies equally for $\eta$ alongside other unknown parameters, $\theta$, with obvious caveats about challenges in separating signal from noise.} When a large degree of smoothness is not appropriate, the Mat\'ern family of correlation functions is a common choice \citep{stein:1999}, however the software libraries we augment here only support Gaussian variations at this time.
+For smoothing and numerical stability, a {\em nugget} can be added to $K_{\theta, \eta}(x, x') = K_\theta(x, x') + \eta \mathbb{I}_{\{x=x'\}}$.\footnote{Throughout we fix $\eta$ to the smallest value that leads to stable matrix decompositions in our empirical examples---detailed later.} When a large degree of smoothness is not appropriate, the Mat\'ern family of correlation functions is a common choice \citep{stein:1999}, however the software libraries we augment here only support the Gaussian correlation family at this time.
 Technical aspects of our presentation below are generic to choices of $K(\cdot, \cdot)$, excepting that it be differentiable in all parameters.
 There are, however, some important computational considerations to do with inference for the unknown parameters which will require some care in the local neighborhood(s) context of Section \ref{sec:laGP}.

-GP regression is popular because inference for $(\theta,\eta)$ is theoretically easy, and prediction is highly accurate and, conditionally on $(\theta,\eta)$, analytic.
+GP emulation is popular because inference for $(\theta,\eta)$ is theoretically easy, and prediction is highly accurate and, conditionally on $(\theta,\eta)$, analytic.
 Under the reference prior $\pi(\tau^2) \propto 1/\tau^2$, \citet{berger:deiliveira:sanso:2001} provides a marginal likelihood for the remaining unknowns as\footnote{Eq.~(\ref{eq:gpk}) drops $\eta$ to streamline notation.
 Everything applies to $K_{\theta, \eta}(\cdot, \cdot)$ as well.}